telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 ## Troubleshooting

-### After changing my Telerik password, I get [Telerik Nuget] The V2 feed at '...' returned an unexpected status code '401 Logon failed.' error
+**After changing my Telerik password, I get [Telerik Nuget] The V2 feed at '...' returned an unexpected status code '401 Logon failed.' error.**

 After changing your Telerik password, you need to reset your credentials in the NuGet.config file.
 To do this, open a Command Prompt and run the command: